mipuc/hts-engine-world/README.md

 # hts-engine-world

-This software contains an integration of the WORLD vocoder and the HTS_ENGINE API-1.10.
+This software contains an integration of the WORLD vocoder (https://github.com/mmorise/World) and the HTS_ENGINE API-1.10 (http://hts-engine.sourceforge.net).

 The main modification can be found in synthworld.cpp.
-It implements synthesis as in merlin with synth program and copy_synthesis.sh.

 Use